avarose444/Skin_Cancer_Detection/README.md

 ---
 We used the [Skin Cancer - 9 Classes (ISIC) dataset](https://www.kaggle.com/datasets/nodoubttome/skin-cancer9-classesisic) from Kaggle.
 Before running the notebook, upload your `kaggle.json` API key file when prompted (you can generate this from your Kaggle account settings).
+You do **not** need to manually download the dataset.
+Before running the notebook, simply upload your `kaggle.json` API key file when prompted.
+*You can generate this from your Kaggle account settings under “API” > Create New Token.*